CharlyReux/evolvable-by-design-tutorial/tutorial.md

 > You can check where the two entity identifier are defined in http://localhost:3000/openapi.yml in order to get a feel of how the library works.<br>
 >

-We now need to update our profileCard component accordingly, so that it can use the data we now provide to it.
+We now need to update our profileCard component accordingly, so that it can use the new type of data the service gets.

-We provide a utilitary class *`WithSemanticDataRequired`* that simplifies the usage of the library, here is how our component might look like now
+We provide a utilitary class *`WithSemanticDataRequired`* that simplifies the usage of the library, here is how our component looks like now.

 ```tsx
 export default function ProfileCard(props: { user: SemanticResource }) {
     const [user, setUser] = useState<SemanticResource>(props.user)